suncoast-devs/handbook/lessons/react-intro/index.md

 When React places our component on the page and calls the method to generate the elements, it makes the supplied `props` available in the argument to the function.
 The `props` argument is an object whose keys are the names of the properties.
-In our case this is `props.title` and `props.body` -- the corresponding values are supplied as well.
+In our case, this is `props.title`, and `props.body` -- the corresponding values are supplied as well.

-When defining the `props` argument we need to define the types for this object.
+When defining the `props` argument, we need to define the types for this object.
 We will create a `type` named `NewsArticleProps` and declare that the `title` property shall be a `string` and the `body` property shall be a `string` as well.
-When defining the component function we'll declare that `props` has a type of `NewsArticleProps`
+When defining the component function, we'll declare that `props` has a type of `NewsArticleProps`.

 We can use these in our component by using an _interpolation_ method within JSX.
-This is much like string interpolation in plain JavaScript but the syntax is slightly different:
+This is much like string interpolation in plain JavaScript, but the syntax is slightly different:

 ```typescript